menu

 In the current market situation, demand for Hiab’s solutions might be lower than in previous years.
 Customers may also try to postpone or cancel orders or demand lower prices.
 Despite planned cost savings, lower production volumes could impact Hiab’s profitability margins negatively.

 In addition to economic growth, for example, Hiab’s demand is also impacted by the development of the construction market.
 Low new building activity can negatively impact demand of a part of Hiab's portfolio, especially in Europe.
-A significant share of Hiab’s orders are from the United States.
-Even though cash flows are hedged for the existing order book, the weakening of the US dollar could in the longer term weaken Hiab’s results.
-Similarly, a stronger dollar can improve Hiab’s results.
-Hiab's solutions are installed on trucks, and truck delivery bottlenecks can have a negative impact on Hiab's sales development.

-Availability problems and increases in costs of components, raw materials and energy could make cost control more challenging, elevate manufacturing expenses as well as increase challenges to pass them on to the prices of end products.
+Availability problems and increases in costs of components, raw materials and energy as well as tariffs could make cost control more challenging, elevate manufacturing expenses as well as increase challenges to pass them on to the prices of end products.
 The turnover, availability and cost of skilled personnel can create disturbances to Cargotec and its supplier operations and increase costs.
+Hiab's solutions are installed on trucks, and truck delivery bottlenecks can have a negative impact on Hiab's sales development.

 Reaching the set emission targets requires efforts in every aspect of Cargotec's business.
 In addition to being exposed to climate-related risks, the ongoing transition process causes new risks, the realisation of which can have significant financial effects.
 These effects can lead, for example, to impairments of assets due to the shortened life cycles of products, as well as additional costs related to the introduction of new technologies, which may arise in product development, the realisation of project risks, the growth of inventories, and new types of warranty defects.
 In addition, tightening regulation may directly limit Cargotec's product offering.